 Fumigating soil means applying a special type of pesticide that turns into a gas.
 The gas passes through the soil and controls pests that live there, including nematodes, fungi, bacteria, insects, and weeds.

 The pesticides you use when you are fumigating soil turn into gas once you apply them.
 The gases pass into the air above the area where they were applied.
 They can also be pushed by the wind to other nearby areas.
 When the gases come in contact with people, like agricultural workers, they can produce serious negative health effects, some temporary, some irreversible.
 This can happen hours or days after they were first applied.

 In addition, the process is not always successful.
 Unless a grower takes great care, it’s very possible to re-infest a recently fumigated area with pathogens.
 One common way this happens is by moving equipment from infested fields into fields already treated.
 This raises the obvious question: should you fumigate soil?

 Since fumigation is also very expensive, growers must carefully weigh the anticipated benefits against the actual costs and potential health risks.

 If you are wondering how to fumigate soil, it is a very complex process.
 Fumigants are safe and effective when they are properly used by trained individuals, but absent special training, they can be dangerous.

 It is also important to prepare the soil properly before doing soil fumigating.
 You also must select the type of fumigant that will best serve your needs and determine how deep to apply it.
-This also varies according to dosage, soil features and pests to be controlled.
+This varies according to dosage, soil features, and pests to be controlled as well.